Eating Less Grains Can Help You Lose Weight

 - Menstrual problems

-If you suspect that you suffer from gluten intolerance you should consult a doctor, which will likely recommend the necessary tests to verify this.
+If you suspect that you suffer from gluten intolerance you should consult a doctor, who will likely recommend the necessary tests to verify this.

 - There are kitchen appliances that allow you to make vegetable spaghetti, with ingredients like zucchini.
-With this appliance, you can convert a plain plate of vegetables into a false but delicious plate of pasta, seasoning with tomato, cheese, and oregano.
+With this appliance, you can convert a plain plate of vegetables into a fake but delicious plate of pasta.
+Best of all, you can still put tomato sauce, cheese, and oregano on top.

-- People with a gluten intolerance also notice huge benefits if they completely eliminate gluten and substitute it with other gluten-free flours such as rice, corn, or garbanzo.
-These flours can be used the same way to prepare things like bread, biscuits, pizzas, crepes, etc.
+- People with a gluten intolerance can experience huge benefits if they completely eliminate gluten and replace it it with gluten-free flours made from things like like rice, corn, or chickpeas.
+You can use them just like you would a normal flour to make bread, biscuits, pizza, pancakes, etc.

 Images courtesy of tzejen, xavi talleda, and michelle@TNS.